angeldzzz23/angeldzzz23/README.md

 ## Hi there 👋

  I'm Angel and I am either running, coding and or drinking coffee.
-I'm very passionate about iOS Development, Machine Learning, and music.
+I'm very passionate about iOS Development, Infrastructure, and music.

 ### About Me
 - I am Computer Science major and a software engineer.